iliazeus/static-secret/README.md

 # static-secret.js

-`static-secret` is a simple-to-use script for embedding password-encrypted data into web pages.
+`static-secret` is a simple-to-use script for embedding _secret_ password-encrypted data into _static_ web pages.

 ## Usage